sinkingpoint/workstation/README.md

 ## Changing the username

-You can change the username by basically running a `s/colin/<Your name>/g` over the attributes folder.
+You can change the username by changing the username field in the user.rb attributes file.

 ## Changing the password

-You'll need to change the password hash in the `user.rb` file in order to actually log in.
+You'll need to change the password hash in the `user.rb` attributes file in order to actually log in.
 It's the output from `openssl passwd -1 "theplaintextpassword"`.

 ## Changing the dotfiles repo